 On May 28th, the International Day of Play, the importance of playing is highlighted.
 For this day we have encouraged parents, schools, sport clubs and churches to organize fun activities for children.
 How do they enjoy playing together?
 Check our posts on our social media channel

 Together with parent, caregivers and children we explored what quality time means to them.
 Examples of how families enjoy their quality time together is captured in a series of videos.
-Starting September you can click here to find the video’s of Saba, Sint Eustatius and Bonaire.
-We also regularly post ideas and activities of quality time on our facebookpage.
+The videos from Saba, Statia and Bonaire are shared on our Facebookpage, on our facebookpage where we also post tips and activities.

 Quality time can be found in the smallest things.
 Sometimes we overthink it.
 Quality time can be as easy as camping in the backyard.
 Back to basics!
 A tent, a book, a deck of cards and hot dogs.
 What more do you need...